Know something about this song or lyrics?

 You said anytime of the night was also fine

-Our heartbeat, our heartbeat our heartbeat
+Our heartbeat, our heartbeat, our heartbeat

-Long conversation idle chit-chat
+Long conversation or idle chit chat

 Maybe dive in or maybe hang back

-Idle conversation or idle chit-chat
+Idle conversation or idle chit chat

 Maybe dive in or maybe hang back